Groß Glienicker See: Alexander Haus

-Alexander house stands on the north-western side of the lake.
+Alexander House stands on the north-western side of the lake.
 The home was constructed in 1927 by Dr. Alfred Alexander on land leased from Otto von Wollank, with the intention of building a weekend house.
 The home was photographed by Lotte Jacobi the following year.
-On the advent of World War II the family fled Nazi Germany in 1936 to England.
-From 1937-1952, the home was occupied by composter Will Meisel and actress Eliza Illiard.
-The first member of the Alexander family to return to the home was Dr. Afred's son, Hanns Alexander in 1946.
-Hanns was notable was capturing Rudolf Höss.
-From 1952-2003, the Kühne and Fuhrmann families resided in the home.
-The house then fell into disrepair from 2003 onwards, until 2013 when writer Thomas Harding discovered the home, due to his family links to the Alexander family.
+Increasingly persecuted and unsafe in Nazi Germany, in 1936 the Alexanders fled to England.

+From 1937-1944, the home was occupied by composer and music publisher Will Meisel and actress Eliza Illiard.
+The first member of the Alexander family to return to the home was Dr. Alexander's son, Hanns Alexander, in 1946.
+From 1952-2003, the Kühne and Fuhrmann families lived in the home.
+The house then fell into disrepair from 2003 onwards, until 2013 when writer Thomas Harding, the great-grandson of Alfred Alexander, discovered the building.
 The home was restored and given monument status in 2014.
-Thomas wrote The House by the Lake detailing the history of the home.
+Harding wrote The House by the Lake (2015), detailing the history of the house, the village and the people who lived there.